Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 USAJOBS (Federal GIS Positions)

 USAJOBS is the US federal government's official employment platform.
 GIS positions appear under several occupation series: Geographer (0150), Cartographer (1370), Surveying Technician (0817), Physical Scientist (1301), and IT Specialist (2210).
 The filter system is the most comprehensive of any platform in this comparison, including keyword, location with radius, hiring path (public, veterans, students, military spouses), GS pay grade, department/agency, appointment type, work schedule, travel percentage, and remote work options.
 Federal positions always display salary ranges based on GS grade and locality pay (typical GIS ranges: GS-7 ~$50K to GS-13 ~$137K).
-The main drawback is the federal hiring process itself—3 to 6 months from application to start date, with dense job announcements written in HR language.
+The drawback is the federal hiring process—expect 3 to 6 months from application to start date, and the job announcements read like they were written by a committee of lawyers.
+Do not let the dense HR language discourage you; federal GIS jobs offer pension, health benefits, and stability that most private-sector roles cannot match.
+USAJOBS is the single most underrated platform on this entire list—it has more GIS-relevant listings than every dedicated GIS board combined, with guaranteed salary transparency and benefits that no private employer can touch.

 Strengths: Best filters of any platform, salary always shown, benefits (pension, health), job security, large volume.